Sinomicrurus macclellandi: Behavior and habitat

-S. macclellandi is mainly nocturnal and terrestrial.
+Sinomicrurus macclellandi is mainly nocturnal and terrestrial.
 It occurs in forest litter, hillside, and lowland.
 It is often found hiding under leaves.
 Although this is a venomous species, it is quite docile and not likely to strike actively.

 Diet

-S. macclellandi preys on small reptiles, such as lizards and snakes.
+Sinomicrurus macclellandi preys on small reptiles, such as lizards and snakes.

 Venom

-Like other elapids, S. macclellandi possesses a potent neurotoxic venom, which is capable of killing a person.
+Like other elapids, Sinomicrurus macclellandi possesses a potent neurotoxic venom, which is capable of killing a person.
 Bite symptoms include numbness of lips and difficulty of speech and breathing, followed by blurred vision.
 Severe bite victims may die of instant heart failure, although there have been only a few human deaths recorded in Thailand.

 Reproduction

-S. macclellandi is an oviparous species.
+Sinomicrurus macclellandi is an oviparous species.
 Mature females lay clutches of 6–14 eggs.